 Esaax went ahead and released Madeline, letting her slump to the floor in her wavering consciousness, knowing that she couldn’t escape anyway.
 He gazed at his hand with curiosity.
 Energy in a shade of black that he’d never seen before danced in a slow vortex around it with a glow that was intensifying by the second.

-He drew that arm back as if he were working an invisible bow.
-All of his senses focused fully on the bleeding, shaking Mr. Mime before him.
+He drew that arm back as if he were working an invisible bow, fully focusing all of his senses on the bleeding, shaking mr. mime before him.
 His concentration became heightened to its maximum acuteness.
 At this range, it was virtually unnecessary to take aim, but he nonetheless sought out the most lethal trajectory for his new weapon.

 His arm thrust forward.
 With a loud, hollow sound, a glowing black beam of incredible intensity exploded from his hand, blasting Madeline point-blank.

-In his suffering, Esaax staggered and fell to the floor.
+In his suffering, Esaax lashed out involuntarily, his teeth meeting flesh and drawing a fresh torrent of blood.
+Then he staggered and fell to the floor.
 When he rose once more, his mind surfaced from the altered state that it had been in for nearly the entire duration of the time since he’d evolved.

 His vision returned in the next moment.
-He saw blood before him, as well as something black and twisted—a corpse.
+He saw blood before him, and followed its trail to the torn-out throat of a mr. mime—a corpse.
 Something—someone—who, mere moments ago, had been alive—until he had killed her.